School: Pierce College

 About the Program:

-The Digital Design program trains students in the high-tech world of graphic design and dynamic media production ranging from eye-catching magazine layouts to innovative print advertisements, from understated corporate imagery to attention-grabbing websites complete with animation and sound.
-The Digital Design program at Pierce College is a two-year, broad-based program requiring courses in two main areas: Traditional Graphic Design and Rich Media Production which incorporates computer and traditional illustration, digital photography and image manipulation, print-based page layout, web design, 3D modeling, 2D and 3D animation, motion graphics, video production, and rich media authoring.
+The Digital Design program trains students in the high-tech world of graphic design and dynamic media production ranging from eye-catching magazine layouts to interactive digital advertisements, from understated corporate imagery to attention-grabbing websites complete with animation and sound.
+The Digital Design program at Pierce College is a two-year, broad-based program that incorporates computer and traditional illustration, digital photography and image manipulation, print-based page layout, web design, 3D modeling, 2D and 3D animation, motion graphics, and video production.

 About Pierce College:

-Pierce College is an innovative community college committed to student engagement and learning.
-We value student learning experiences that foster equity and diversity in the classroom and expand into our local and global communities.
-From closing achievement gaps for all students to building directed career pathways, faculty, staff, and administrators work collaboratively to lead initiatives that advance student success.
+Pierce College is an award-winning, innovative community college committed to student engagement and learning.
+We value student learning experiences that foster equity and inclusion in the classroom and expand into our diverse local and global communities.
+With a focus on closing equity gaps for marginalized student populations and improving overall student success, faculty engage in a broad spectrum of work that includes building an inclusive, culturally responsive curriculum and pedagogy, building directed career pathways, and using transparent data to drive innovation.
 The college serves over 15,000 students in basic skills, transfer, and professional technical programs.
-Through continuous efforts, we have improved retention rates by 17% and graduation rates by 89%.
-This year, Pierce was named a top community college in several national polls.
+Through continuous efforts, we have significantly improved retention rates and doubled graduation rates.
+Pierce College was named a top community college in several national polls, including being designated as one of the top five community colleges in the nation by the prestigious Aspen Institute.

 Pierce College employees and students live and work in various communities that offer the diverse cultural and environmental benefits of rural, suburban, and urban lifestyles in the Pacific Northwest.
 As part of the community and technical college system in Washington State, the District includes Pierce College Fort Steilacoom, Pierce College Puyallup, Pierce College at Joint Base Lewis-McChord, as well as other extended learning sites.